ValyrianTech/text-generation-webui_docker/README.md

     * `TheBloke/vicuna-13b-v1.3-GPTQ`
     * `https://huggingface.co/TheBloke/vicuna-13b-v1.3-GGML/resolve/main/vicuna-13b-v1.3.ggmlv3.q4_K_M.bin`
   * When a `MODEL` value is passed, the following will happen:
-    * On Docker launch, the passed model will be automatically downloaded to `/workspace/text-generation-webui/models`
+    * On Docker launch, the passed model will be automatically downloaded to `/workspace/text-generation-webui/user_data/models`
-    * **Note: this may take some time and the UI will not be available until the model has finished downloading.**
+    * **Note: this may take some time and the UI will not be available until the model has finished downloading.
     * Once the model is downloaded, text-generation-webui will load this model automatically
     * To monitor the progress of the download, you can SSH in and run:
       * `tail -100f /workspace/logs/fetch-model.log`